Tom32i/portfolio-old/src/Resources/data/article/serialization.md

 When your normalizer extends the `SerializerAwareNormalizer`, it will receive the parent serializer as a dependence.
 So you can entrust the normalization of an other object back to the serializer (which may have other normalizers for that object).

-Let's updated our previous example:
+Let's update our previous example:

 ``` php
 <?php